-Monarch Transitional Education Program (MTEP) helps prepare Monarch students, ages 14 through 22, to make the transition from adolescence to adulthood.
-It incorporates Monarch's visual language Model with innovative technology, experiential learning, community-based work experiences, vocational training, fine arts, and therapy.
-Students achieve independence in numerous critical life skills which prepares them to live and work to their optimal potential (skills include executive functioning, health & safety, self-determination, employability, social competency, consumer awareness, recreation, and independent living).
+Monarch Transition Education Program (MTEP) helps prepare Monarch students, ages 14 through 22, to make the transition from adolescence to adulthood.
+It incorporates Monarch's visual language teaching Model with innovative technology, experiential learning, community-based instruction, vocational training, fine arts, and therapy.
+Students achieve independence in numerous critical life skills which prepares them to live and work to their optimal potential.

-Located on the Bellefaire JCB campus, MTEP is designed to meet the unique sensory needs and learning styles of young adults with Autism Spectrum Disorders.
-The facility includes a fitness center, student-run stores, multi-sensory room, greenhouse, technology center, independent living center, and more.
+Amenities: Located on Bellefaire JCB's 32-acre campus in Shaker Heights, Ohio, MTEP's 10,000 square foot, state-of-the-art facility was designed to meet the unique sensory needs and learning styles of young adults with autism.
+The MTEP facility includes a fitness center, student-run store, multi-sensory room, technology center, horticulture room, kitchen, laundry room, student-run microenterprise, and more.

 Therapeutic Staff: A staff comprised of speech and occupational therapists, intervention specialists, behavior specialists, and associate teachers, who are well-versed in both autism and vocational education/transition planning, work with students in simulated and real-world settings to learn, practice and generalize skills.